How to Apply for a PhD Studentship

 See the step-by-step guide to help complete your application.

 Supervision of PhD students will be led by staff within the Centre for Predictive in vitro Models which spans across the Faculty of Science and Engineering and the Faculty of Medicine and Dentistry with individual PhD projects covering research topics linked to our world leading research and industry partners.
-For 2025/26, the annual stipend rate, including London Allowance will be £21,795.

 Applying to this EPSRC Centre for Doctoral Training in Next Generation Organ on a Chip Technologies (COaCT) programme will be via our QMUL applications portal.
-See the step-by-step guide (PDF) to help complete your application.
+See the step-by-step guide to help complete your application.
 Queries may be addressed to sems-coact-admissions@qmul.ac.uk .
 You may contact individual supervisors for more details on their projects, but this is not part of the selection process.
 Applications will be made for the CDT in Next Generation Organ on a Chip Technologies programme.

 Queen Mary University of London is committed to making equality, diversity and inclusion an integral component of University life and strongly encourages applicants from all backgrounds, regardless of their personal circumstances.
 We particularly welcome applicants from black and ethnic minority backgrounds, as they are under-represented nationwide in STEM roles.